heatherbaier/dist-ml/distributed-ml-with-pytorch/torchBasics.md

 mvp2run -c 1 python3 basicTorch.py >& torch_output.out
 ```

-The python is where all of our magic is going to happen (I named my file "basicTorch.py"):
+The python is where all of our magic is going to happen (I named my file "basicTorch.py").
+Note this network is going to be *terrible*, and is mearly for demonstration purposes.

 ```python
 import torch